IbrahimSquared/visibility-heuristic-path-planner/README.md

 # Important: Standard for inputting/reading images in C++
-Mode=2 reads an image map, the path of which is specified in imagePath in settings.config, for example lab_image_edited.png (893x646) in the folder images.
+Mode=2 reads an image map, the path of which is specified in imagePath in settings.config, for example lab_image_edited.png (893x646) in the folder images. <br>
-Bottom left corner is the origin
+Bottom left corner is the origin. <br>
 This is relevant for selecting start/end points.
 This standard can ofcourse be changed.

 # Instructions to build the C++ code on Windows in Visual Studio Code